 This refers to bad chess players.

-A set of moves or a single move needed to prevent a bad result.
+A set of moves or a single move is needed to prevent a bad result.

 A highly rated and outstanding chess player.